Arizona Timezones Explained: It’s a Prickly Situation

 But here is where things get interesting.

-The Navajo Nation observes daylight savings time but the Hopi reservation does not.
+The Navajo Nation observes daylight saving time but the Hopi reservation does not.
 This means that in the summer, the Navajo Nation will be one hour ahead of the rest of Arizona.
 This can be really important for travelers to know.

 That could be helpful for some but for those who are factoring in the time differences between MST and MDT, it could throw them off!